 Problems, Resolution and Emergencies

 In an environment where we need to interact, it is vital that our water users and district employees can expect to be treated with mutual respect.
 Rude behavior is insidious and not helpful in problem-solving.
 Please be assured that he/she is doing everything possible to resolve your issue.
-Incessant telephone calls, voice mails and vulgar language to District employees will not be tolerated nor will it immediately remedy your problem.
+Incessant telephone calls, voice mails or vulgar language to District employees will not be tolerated nor will it immediately remedy your problem.
 Personal threats to District employees will be brought to the attention of local law enforcement.

 Problems encountered by a water user not resolved by your ditchrider should be reported to the district manager.
 If a resolution is not forthcoming in a reasonable amount of time, please contact your area board member.
 He/she may recommend that your situation be brought before the Board at the next scheduled board meeting for review.
 If so, please make arrangements with the Secretary to be included on the forthcoming agenda.